 Calcium vitamin D is used for treatment or prevention of bone loss (osteoporosis).
 The treatment of low levels of calcium or phosphate caused by certain conditions (such as hypoparathyroidism, hypo-hyperhyroidism, and family hypophosphatemia) is also supplemented with vitamin D in other medicines In kidney diseases it can be used to maintain normal calcium levels and normal bone growth.
 Breast-feed babies are treated with vitamin D drops (or other supplements) because breast milk typically contains low vitamin D levels.

-How to use Baby Vitamin D3
+How to use Vitamin D3 for babies

-If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
-Do not use a household spoon because you may not get the correct dose.
+If you use this medicine’s liquid type, carefully measure the dose with a special measuring device/spoon.
+Do not use a spoon for the household because the right dosage is not possible.

-If you are taking the rapidly-dissolving tablets, dry your hands before handling the medication.
-Place each dose on the tongue, allow it to dissolve completely, and then swallow it with saliva or water.
-You do not need to take this medication with water.
+You dry your hands until you handle the drug while you are taking the rapidly dissolving tablets.
+Put each dose on the tongue, dissolve thoroughly and swallow it with saliva or water.
+This drug does not need to be taken with water.

 Such medicines such as cholestyramine/colestipol, mineral oil, orlistat (bile acid sequestrants) can reduce absorption of vitamin D. Take as far as you can from your doses of vitamin D these drugs (at least 2 hours apart, longer if possible).
 If you take these other medications, it might be easier to take vitamin D at bedtime..
 Ask your physician how long you can wait between doses and help find a dosing schedule to fit with all your medicines.